tsmith4014/docker_elk/README.md

 Once the stack is running, you can access Kibana by navigating to `http://localhost:5601` in your web browser.

-## Conclusion

-This guide provided a step-by-step walkthrough for setting up a basic ELK stack using Docker.
-You can further customize this setup by modifying the configurations based on your specific requirements.

-Certainly, let's combine the provided README with the additional testing instructions and configuration differences for Mac M2 and non-Mac systems.
-Here's the integrated and comprehensive README:

 ---

 ## Docker ELK Stack - Comprehensive Implementation and Testing Guide part2/draft2 this is work in progress.
-Below is basicly same as above with some minor changes.
+Below is basicly same as above with some minor changes

 This guide covers the setup of an ELK (Elasticsearch, Logstash, Kibana) stack using Docker and how to test it with JSON data over TCP.
 The ELK stack is a powerful suite of tools for searching, analyzing, and visualizing logs from applications and services in real-time.